Countly/countly-sdk-documentation/test_scenarios/sc-IL-intenalLimits.md

 - These limits should not truncate SDK's internal keys/values

 ## Base conditions
-Each test should have a bunch of events/settings (if applicable).
+Each test should create a bunch of events.
 These should be things effected by internal limits and should be bundled under a method called 'createInternalLimitsTestingEvents'.

 Segmentations and names to use: gloabalSegmentation = {'gs1_123456': 123456, 'gs2_123456': '123456'}